 Every week during the football season, Brent Yarina posts his latest Big Ten Power Rankings.
-Week 6 saw Illinois and Michigan both move to 6-0 and it also included a historic Nebraska rally.
+Week 10 featured a big-time upset, as Northwestern went into Memorial Stadium and upset previously streaking Nebraska.
 As for the power rankings, they are not meant to mimic the Big Ten standings.
 What fun would that be?
 They aren’t scientific, either.
 They’re simply Brent’s thoughts on where each Big Ten team stands after its latest game and entering its next contest.
 Agree?
 Disagree?
 Tweet @BTNBrentYarina.
-See the rankings in this post.

 Find out more about: Power Rankings

 The first Saturday in November was filled with a big surprise: Northwestern winning at Nebraska.
 That scrambled the Legends Division race, which may come down to a battle between Michigan State and Iowa.
 Here’s what else I learned on Saturday.

 The ninth-ranked Indiana men’s soccer team sent seniors Nick Blevins, Chris Estridge, Tyler McCarroll, Tommy Meyer and Alec Purdie out in style with a 1-0 victory over Ohio State (10-6-1, 4-2 B1G) Saturday afternoon on Jerry Yeagley Field at Armstrong Stadium.
 Watch highlights of that game now.
 Meanwhile, the Wisconsin men’s soccer team defeated the Penn State Nittany Lions, 1-0, Saturday, in a double overtime thriller.
 Dive inside for highlights.